miguelJalube/virtSecretary/README.md

    ```

 3. **Access the Application**:
-   Open your browser and go to `http://localhost:5000/index` to access the document indexing interface.
+   Open your browser and go to `http://localhost:8071/index` to access the document indexing interface.
+   Then `http://localhost:8071/chat` to access the chatbot interface.

 ---